PARA ESPAÑOL OPRIMA AQUÍ

 If I win my disability benefits case, how much money will I receive?

-For Social Security disability benefits, it depends on how much you’ve worked and earned in the past
+For Social Security Disability Insurance (SSDI) benefits, how much you get depends on how much you’ve worked and earned in the past.
+The national average in 2024 reached $1,537, but your monthly checks will certainly vary from that.

-Supplemental Security Income (SSI) benefits have a base amount that individuals with no other income receive.
-In 2018, that amount was set at $750 per month for a single person.
+Supplemental Security Income (SSI) benefits have a base amount that individuals with little other income receive.
+In 2024, that amount was set at $943 per month for a single person.
+That’s the same for everyone.

 Can I get both Social Security Disability and unemployment?